- Gender and Relationships»

 What are the best types of clothing to buy?

 Our body changes a lot when we are pregnant.
 Having a bump is not an excuse of feeling less fabulous.
 Luckily, some brands knew what a fashionable pregnant mama wants.
 Buy clothes that can still be used after giving birth or better yet, borrow from your family or friends.
-There are fashionable nursing dresses and nursing blouses are helpful and convenient if you’re planning to breastfeed your baby.
+There are fashionable nursing dresses and nursing blouses that are helpful and convenient if you’re planning to breastfeed your baby.

 What are the other necessary preparations before your big day comes?